 Import Ahrefs Data to Google Sheets

-In this guide, I’ll get you started on pulling data from the awesome Ahrefs SEO tool suite.
+In this guide, I’ll get you started on pulling data from the awesome Ahrefs SEO tool suite into Google Sheets, using the API Connector add-on for Sheets.
 Targeted around backlinks, you can use the Site Explorer, Content Explorer, Keywords Explorer, Rank Tracker, and Site Audit to compare your website to competitors.
 All in all, it’s a pretty sweet tool and we can integrate its native API with Google Sheets!
-Let’s jump in and see how to get started plugging out data in.

 - Part 1: Connect to the Ahrefs API

 - Part 2: Create your Ahrefs API Request URL

 - Part 3: Pull Ahrefs API Data into Sheets

 Click here to install the API Connector add-on from the Google Marketplace.

 PART 1: CONNECT TO THE AHREFS API